SquareGPS/navixy-api/docs/backend-api/how-to/work-with-POIs.md

 }
 ```

-When the reply received we know what ids our fields have, and we can change their order in the entity.
+When the reply received we know what IDs our fields have, and we can change their order in the entity.
 Now we should update
 our entity.

 API request: